brimdata/zed/docs/zq/functions/order.md

 * missing fields are ignored, and
 * types of leaf values are ignored, i.e., there is no casting.

-Note that an lexicographic order for fields in a record can be achieved with the empty record type, i.e.,
+Note that lexicographic order for fields in a record can be achieved with the empty record type, i.e.,
 ```
 order(val, <{}>)